oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 (See [Example ##traversecoll].)

+The algorithm is first given for the _special case_ of a single-valued `RecursiveHierarchy/ParentNavigationProperty` that does not lead to cycles and with the [standard definition for root](#RecursiveHierarchy).
+The general case follows later.

 Let $r_1,…,r_n$ be a sequence of the [root nodes](#RecursiveHierarchy) of the recursive hierarchy $(H',Q)$ [preserving the order](#SamenessandOrder) of $H'$ stable-sorted by $o$.
 Then the transformation ${\tt traverse}(H,Q,p,h,S,o)$ is defined as equivalent to
 $${\tt concat}(R(r_1),…,R(r_n)).$$